mndarren/Code-Lib/conference_lib/TCCDC_update.md

 34. Update new class schedule and new registration form (Done)
 35. Add Amazon Smile on website (Done)
 36. Add a new page for donation (Done)
-37. Add new class pictures
+37. Add new class pictures (Done)
+38. Update modified pictures (Done)